All That Yarn - Donating Time and Yarn

 Continuing with the theme:

 I have mentioned in previous blogs that I donate a lot of afghans every year, and that is why I have so much yarn on hand to work with.
 Well, there are a few organizations in my town that take donations of yarn or items made of yarn.
-It is called Caps4Kids.
+One that comes to mind is called Caps4Kids.

 Caps4Kids is a group of older ladies that get together on the 4th Wednesday of each month.
 They sit and knit or crochet and make hats.
 I was only able to attend one meeting because I had other conflicts in my schedule.
 From what I saw at that one meeting, people can drop off yarn for the group to use to make hats.
 They had a few kitchen-trash-bags full of hats that had been made and donated.
 I think they said they had over 100 hats this year.
 Some of the larger, softer ones were destined for donation to the local oncology department, too.